anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Bar charts / histogram: for comparison and distribution
 * Line graphs: for changes over time
 * Combo chart: combination of two bar charts, two line graphs or bar chart + line graph
+* Waterfall chart: to visualize a sequential summation as values are added or subtracted
+* Funnel chart: to visualize data that moves across multiple stages in a linear process
 * Scatter plots: for correlation
-* Heat map: like pivot tables that highlight outliers and trends
+* Heat map: highlight outliers and trends
+* Tree map: can be used to represent hierarchical data in the form of nested rectangles
 * Pie/doughnut graphs, tree maps: for aggregation, to see how much percentage each section has, like a cake
 * Pivot tables: for tabular data
+* KPI: to visualize a comparison between a key value and its target value

 > Enterprise

 * Double cost as Standard, paid per user per month
 * Extra Spice capacity
-* Encryption at rest with AWS managed key
+* Encryption at rest and in-transit with AWS-managed-key, can't import customer keys
+* Row-level security enabled with dataset rules.
+You can explicitly allow or deny access based on the dataset rules.
+Allowing access is the default
+  * Row-level security only works for fields containing textual data (string, char, varchar, and so on).
+It doesn't currently work for dates or numeric fields
 * Microsoft AD integration
 * Reader users (users that don't author anything, but just have read access.
 Can log in with QuickSight user/pass, SAML or AD)
 * Supports 500M rows / 500GB dataset